tepkool01/elderscrolls/README.md

 - Chose to put constants at top of the file rather than placing in a config file
 - Could have modularized the state, but didn't have enough use-cases to structure it for scalability
 - Loading bar in the case of multiple API calls would need to be refactored to have the concept of a loader state
+- Loading indicator within the images would've been useful for low-bandwidth phone users
 - Thinking about aligning front-end **security** with API via validating input strings to contain characters allowed by name searches (alphanumeric | and , and spaces? and potentially other allowable characters for the white-list)